Arab world revels in Saudi win over Argentina at World Cup

 “One for the books,” Saudi Arabia coach Hervé Renard said.
 “Sometimes things are completely crazy.”

-Goalkeeper Mohammed Alowais, who made two key saves late in the game to preserve the win on Tuesday at Lusail Stadium north of Doha, was almost subdued at the end, perhaps not grasping the magnitude of the upset.
+Saudi goalkeeper Mohammed Alowais, who made two key saves late in the game, was almost subdued at the end, perhaps not grasping the magnitude of the upset.

 “I am very happy about this result that we have been able to obtain against this very storied team,” Alowais said solemnly.
 “We have prepared ourselves.
-We were 100% ready and hopefully we will have better results in the future.
-I felt we were especially good in the last minutes because we secured our three points."
+We were 100% ready and hopefully we will have better results in the future."

 Then came more than 50 minutes, including added time at the end of the match at the referee's discretion, of holding one of the tournament favorites at bay.